CSCI 159 Midterm and Final Exam Info/Prep

 The final exam questions tend to heavily emphasize the later material:

-The final will consist of 8-10 equally-weighted questions, though some of those questions will have multiple parts.
+The final generally consists of 8-10 equally-weighted questions, though some of those questions will have multiple parts.

 A review session will be held prior to the final exam, and the material covered will consist of course all material up to and including the review session, including all lectures, labs, lab exercises, quizzes, etc.